xotoboil/xotoboil-spring-react-list/README.md

-# Xotoboil Todo App
+# xotoboil-springrest-boilerplate

-This is a small boilerplate repo I found out online where you have an example implementation of a full stack app with React + Spring Boot
+This is a small boilerplate : full stack app with React + Spring Boot